omarelmaahdy/ElZero-Web-School-Assignments/README.md

 > # **El Zero Web School Assignments**
 ---
-   > You will find in this reepository el zero web school assignments solution
+   > You will find in this repository el zero web school assignments solution